thaije/Natural-Computing/project/cnn-rl-mario/readme.md

 - if you create multiple gym_super_mario_bros environments, the world/level of the last one overwrites the first one (world/level).
 So you can't have two different worlds/levels running in the emulator from the same script at the same time
 - if you run multiple emulators from one script at once, the script will run 10(?) frames in the first, than 10(?) in the second, back-and-forth.
+- maybe add a reward for passing a place where it died many times?